fossas/fossa-action/README.md

 ## Examples
 We've provided a few examples of how to use FOSSA's Github Action in your own project.
-These examples use an API key stored as a Github secret environment variable `fossaAPiKey`.
+These examples use an API key stored as a Github secret environment variable `FOSSA_API_KEY`.

 ### Running a scan
 This runs a basic FOSSA scan using FOSSA CLI on a your checked out project.